lidaof/eg-react/frontend/README.md

 The key API is the function `renderBrowserInElement`, it accepts the `contents` array as first argument, and `container` as second argument which is a DOM element.

-## Start the browser standalone

-Download the source code from our github repo: https://github.com/lidaof/eg-react

-1. Enter the `frontend` directory
-2. `npm install`
-3. `npm start`

-Your local browser is available at http://localhost:3000/browser/.

-## Use your own data API (optional)

-Enter the `backend` directory.  `npm install`, and then `npm run setup`.
-MongoDB must be installed and running.

-## Documentation

-Please check all the documentaiton at https://eg.rtfd.io/.